Coming for an outpatient appointment

 You can also read about Hospital travel cost schemes (HTCS).

-As an outpatient you are likely come into hospital for a short appointment.
-You will not need to stay overnight in hospital - although very occasionally your consultant may feel that your condition requires an urgent hospital stay.
+As an outpatient you are likely to come to hospital for a short appointment.
+You will not need to stay overnight in hospital - although rarely doctors may feel that patients need an urgent hospital stay.

 Not well?